samuelsong70/obsidian-dynamic-background/README.md

 ### Select wallpaper image file

-You can use an absolute path or a relative path to specify a local image file as the wallpaper.
+You can specify a image file inside Vault as the wallpaper, please use the relative path of the image file inside Vault.

-- Windows system absolute path example: `e:\\images\\d.jpg`, pay attention to use double slashes
-- Linux system absolute path example: `/home/user/images/moon.jpg`
-- Relative path example: `attachments/moon.jpg`
+- Example: `attachments/moon.jpg` or `wallpapers/green.png`

 > **Note:** Sometimes you may just want to display the wallpaper without the dynamic effect, just turn off the `Enable Dynamic Effect` switch in the settings window.